Located within Mind Alive Inc.

 6716-75 Street, Edmonton T6E 6T9

-Edmonton Neurotherapy offers quantitative EEG brain imaging and neurometric analysis of brain functioning as well as non-invasive brain stimulation, neuromodulation and neurofeedback approaches to the remediation of a variety of psychoneurophysiological disorders.
+Edmonton Neurotherapy offers quantitative EEG functional brain imaging and neurometric analysis of brain functioning as well as EEG neurofeedback and non-invasive brain stimulation and neuromodulation, and transcranial photobiomodulation approaches to the remediation of a variety of psychoneurophysiological disorders.

-Quantitative electroencephalographic (QEEG) brain imaging and neurometric analysis (often called EEG brain-mapping) are assessment tools used to objectively and scientifically evaluate brain functioning on the basis of neuronal electrical activity within the cortex as recorded from the scalp using non-invasive surface electrodes placed in multiple standardized locations using the International 10-20 Electrode Placement System.
-QEEG neurometric analysis and brain-mapping techniques have scientifically documented ability to aid in the evaluation of such psychoneurophysiological conditions as ADHD, autism, learning disabilities, anxiety, depression, concussion and other brain injury, stroke, epilepsy, and dementia.
+Quantitative electroencephalographic (QEEG) brain imaging and neurometric analysis (often called EEG brain-mapping) are assessment tools used to objectively and scientifically evaluate brain functioning on the basis of neuronal electrical activity within the cortex as recorded from multiple, non-invasive surface electrodes located using the International 10-20 Electrode Placement System.
+QEEG neurometric analysis and brain-mapping techniques have scientifically documented ability to aid in the evaluation of such psychoneurophysiological conditions as attention deficit/hyperactivity disorder, autistic spectrum disorders, learning disabilities, anxiety and mood disorders, post-traumatic stress disorder, concussion and other brain injuries, stroke, seizure disorders, and dementia.
 The information obtained from a QEEG assessment of brain functioning is also an important first step in the development of appropriate neurotherapy treatment plans.
 For more information on QEEG assessment, GOTO: QEEG Brain-Mapping

-Neurotherapy is a broad term that includes a number of related technologies that help the brain to normalize and optimize its functioning and assist in correcting cognitive inefficiencies.
-Neurotherapy techniques take advantage of new brain imaging research that clearly shows how the brain is constantly changing itself in response to experience and its own activity... a concept called "neuroplasticity".
+Neurotherapy is a broad term that includes a number of related technologies that can help the brain to normalize and optimize its functioning and assist in correcting cognitive inefficiencies.
+Neurotherapy techniques take advantage of brain imaging research that clearly shows how the brain constantly changes itself in response to experience and its own activity... a concept called "neuroplasticity".

-For a truly excellent and highly readable exposition on the topic of neuroplascity and the endless adaptability of the human brain, please read: "The Brain That Changes Itself" by Canadian psychiatrist, Dr. Norman Doidge.
+For a truly excellent and highly readable exposition on the topic of neuroplasticity and the endless adaptability of the human brain, please read: "The Brain That Changes Itself" by Canadian psychiatrist, Dr. Norman Doidge.
 [2007; Penguin Books ISBN: 978-0-14-311310-2]

 To purchase this book, GOTO: http://www.chapters.indigo.ca/books/search/?keywords=The%20brain%20that%20changes%20itself&pageSize=12